algorithmiaio/dev-center/_pages/data/azureblob.md

 We require these unique labels because you may want to add multiple connections to the same Azure account and they will each need a unique label for later reference in your algorithm.
 The reason you might want to have multiple connections to the same source is so you can set different access permissions to each connection such as read from one file and write to a different folder.

-**NOTE:** The unique label follows the protocol: 'azureblob+unique_label://restricted_path'
+**NOTE:** The unique label follows the protocol: 'azureblob+unique_label://'

 ### Setting Path Restrictions for Azure Folder and File Access
 The default path restrictions are set to allow access to all paths in your Azure account, however you may want to restrict your algorithm's access to specific folders or files:

-- Access to a single file: 'Algorithmia/team.jpg'
+- Access to a single file: 'team.jpg'
-- Access to everything in a specific folder: 'Algorithmia/*'
+- Access to everything in a specific subfolder: 'somefolder/*'

-**NOTE:** 'Algorithmia*' might match more than you’d like, so if you want to match a directory exactly end with a '/'.
+**NOTE:** 'somefolder*' might match more than you’d like, so if you want to match a directory exactly end with a '/'.

-Here we are setting our path restrictions to everything in the Azure blob 'Algorithmia':
+Here we are setting our path restrictions to everything in the subfolder 'Algorithmia', so I'd only be able to get files below azureblob://Algorithmia/* :

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/data_connectors/azure_restricted_paths.png" alt="Add path restrictions" class="screenshot img-sm">